xolyn/XASBG/README.md

 That's it.
 Minimal dependencies!

 ### Build your site
 Navigate to your project folder.
 Write or move your article in markdown to the `./post/` folder.
+Make sure you remove those demo markdown files. (~~You can keep them if you want~~)

 You may choose to add a metadata in the beginning of a markdown file like this: